 - Pour water into a bowl and let it boil for 1-2 minutes or microwave for 40-45 seconds.

 - Take the coffee powder and refined sugar in another bowl and add 3-4 drops of hot water to it.
 Give it a nice stir.

 - Add the boiled water and mix well.

-That was super duper easy to make and also it doesn’t take time.
+That was super easy to make, and it also doesn’t take time.
 Now, it’s my turn to share the secret, i.e., a bonus tip!

 BONUS TIP: Add a pinch of salt when you add the hot water into the mix to reduce the bitterness of coffee.
 With salt, coffee gives a different taste and comes out smoother.

-Tell me, did you know this secret earlier? (you can thank me later!)
+Tell me, did you know this black coffee recipe secret earlier? (you can thank me later!)

-Now that you know how to make black coffee let’s delve deeper and find out about black coffee benefits and disadvantages, and other common questions related to it.
+Now that you know how to make black coffee, let’s delve deeper and find out about black coffee’s benefits and disadvantages and other common questions related to it.